 Because of Initiative 26, I’ve seen a lot of debate recently about the definition of “personhood.”
 Our society finds it abhorrent to deny people rights.
-The personhood debate implies that the fetus belongs to a subset of humans that aren’t people, making the denial of rights more palatable.
+But the personhood debate implies that fetuses, though human, aren’t people, making our denial of their rights more palatable.

 Truth be told, I have a difficult time feeling emotional about abortion at the earliest stages.
 It’s hard to identify with an eight-celled embryo.
 It’s easier to empathize with an eight-week-old fetus.
 And so it goes.
 I think many people are horrified by abortion at 8 months, but less people get emotional about abortion of a microscopic “seed.”